zeditor01/zpdteduk/sessions/Lesson_1.md

 [ibmsys1@RHEL ~]$ cd /usr/z1090/bin
 [ibmsys1@RHEL bin]$ sudo ./request_license
 ```

-### Step 2. upload the request file to resourcelink

 Using the firefox browser in your Linux PC, logon the [IBM resourcelink](https://www.ibm.com/support/resourcelink/) with your IBM id.

 Choose lease extension, fill in the details, and upload your request file